The Faith to Stand Tall

-Thousands of our returning soldiers face incredible adversity.
-Meet one who found a way to grow strong in it.
+Returning soldiers face incredible adversity.
+This one found the faith to grow strong in it.

 I never thought quitting was in my DNA.
 I never thought about giving up.
 I was strong.
 I played football at West Point.
 I was an officer in the U.S. Army.
 I had a wonderful marriage and two beautiful children.